ben594/align/TUTORIAL.md

 # Tutorial: How to Get Started with the Mini Amazon Skeleton

-[Under Construction]
+[:construction: Under Construction :construction:]

 This tutorial walks you through the steps of adding a simple feature to the Mini Amazon in a teamwork setting.
-It touches on the basics of source control, dependency management, and full-slack development/debugging.
+It touches on the basics of source control, Python dependency management, and full-slack development/debugging.

 ## Prerequisites